wdbm/TFLOSSH/hlte.md

 fastboot flash recovery twrp-3.3.1-0-hlte.img
 ```

-Boot the device to TWRP by pressing the home, power and volume up buttons at the same time until the ASUS logo appears, then release the buttons.
+Boot the device to TWRP by pressing the home, power and volume up buttons at the same time until the Samsung logo appears, then release the buttons.
 - Wipe > Advanced Wipe
     - Cache
     - System